ufs-community/uwtools/docs/sections/user_guide/installation.rst

 Use a Fresh Miniforge Installation
 ----------------------------------

-If no existing conda installation is available, install :miniforge:`Miniforge<>`
+If no existing conda installation is available, install :miniforge:`Miniforge<>`.

 .. include:: ../../shared/miniforge3_instructions.rst